NishantBaiga/Nishant-Baiga-mern-ecommerce2024/README.md

 - Admin can view order details
 - Admin can fulfill orders
 - Admin can cancel orders
+- Admin can view all users
+- Admin can delete users
 - Admin can add, update and delete home slider image

 ## Tech Stack